 American College Personnel Association Annual Convention

-Additionally, an important element of this year’s transition has been our decision to establish an award that recognizes an outstanding graduate of either our master’s or doctoral program in Higher Education.
-We have had a master’s program in place since the early 1960’s and our Higher Education doctoral program since 1982 and we now have hundreds of graduates serving in higher education throughout the nation providing outstanding service.
+We have established an award that recognizes an outstanding graduate of either our master’s or doctoral program in Higher Education.
+Our master’s program was founded in the early 1960’s and our Higher Education doctoral program began in 1982.
+Our graduates serve in higher education throughout the nation and provide outstanding service.
 This award is presented to one individual who embodies the core values of our program, the School of Education, and the University and whose professional practice exemplifies the traditions of a true scholar-practitioner.

 With tremendous pride, we are delighted to announce that our 2011 Award recognizes the outstanding leadership, scholarship, and service contributions to the higher education community of a distinguished graduate of our program: Dr.Sarah M. Marshall, who completed both her M.Ed.
 (1996) and her Ph.D.
 (2002) with us.
 In 2010, Sarah became a tenured Associate Professor and Director of the Doctoral Program in Educational Leadership in the College of Education and Social Services at Central Michigan University (CMU).
 Her work is exemplary and her record of achievement is lauded by students and professional colleagues across the entire nation.

 Leadership: In addition to directing the doctoral program in educational leadership at CMU, Sarah has previously directed student activities, a student center, and summer conferences division.
 A few additional highlights of her influence as a leader are seen in her receiving the 2009 Woman of the Year at CMU, the 2007 American College Personnel Association’s Emerging Scholar distinction, and in 1996, Advisor of the Year from Loyola University Chicago.